krasserm/perceiver-io/examples/scaling/clm/train.md

 # Scaling experiments

-Here are the data preparation and training commands used for the scaling experiments in [Training compute-optimal Perceiver AR language models](article.ipynb).
+Here are the data preparation and training commands used for the scaling experiments in [Training compute-optimal Perceiver AR language models](https://krasserm.github.io/2023/01/23/scaling-perceiver-ar/).
 The training commands have been tested on a machine with 4 RTX 3080ti GPUs (12 GB memory each).
-Training checkpoints and logs can be downloaded [here](https://martin-krasser.com/perceiver/logs-0.8.0-scaling.zip)
+Training checkpoints and logs can be downloaded [here](https://martin-krasser.com/perceiver/logs-0.8.0-scaling.zip) (5.3G).
-(5.3G).
 Validation loss data from logs have been exported to [data/validation](data/validation).

 ## Experiment 1